 I always forget everything- important, unimportant- it does not matter.
 I decided to do something about it, or at least give it a try.
 What I wanted was a place where I could go in a hurry to write something down without having to make a new spread.
 I decided to make a simple “Remember This” section for these loose notes.
 It is pretty similar to a brain dump, and for me, it is just a good place to store notes and goals that are too far in advance for my monthly spread.

 I also decided to add in a basic textbook tracker (another idea stolen from my wife).
 Actually, decided is a strong word for what happened.
 Classes were starting in less than a week and I didn’t have books yet.
 Necessity made me do it.

 It Was Terrifying, But Worth It

 Starting my minimalist bullet journal was nerve-wracking, but I’m glad I did it.
 Am I more organized and productive then I was before?
 Maybe, maybe not.
 It’s hard to say at this point.
 But at least I am more conscious of my disorganization, which is important for fixing it.
 I have a long way to go before I am Mr. Organized.
-I’ve made lots of mistakes already: I missed days, I marked some tasks done that were only halfway finished, and some tasks I avoided all together.
+I’ve made lots of mistakes already: I missed days, I marked some tasks done that were only halfway finished, and some tasks I avoided altogether.